 Supporting Experiential Learning in Alberta Schools

 The APEGA Innovation in Education Awards enables Alberta educators to incorporate meaningful, educational experiences in their Grade K to 12 classrooms.
-The goal of these awards is for students to leverage engineering and geoscience concepts to positively impact their community.
-Working with a group in their community, students will explore engineering, geoscience and curriculum concepts through the creation of a prototype that meets a need or solves a problem for this group.
+The goal of these awards is for students to leverage engineering and geoscience concepts to positively impact their school community, or beyond.
+Students will explore engineering, geoscience and curriculum concepts through the creation of a prototype that meets a need or solves a problem in society.

-Awards of up to $5,000 each, totalling $50,000, will be awarded to facilitate innovative engineering- and geoscience-focused classroom initiatives.
+Awards of up to $5,000 each, totaling $50,000, will be awarded to facilitate innovative engineering- and geoscience-focused student-led initiatives.

 Who Can Apply?